News|Articles|January 20, 2026

 • Gedatolisib targets multiple components of the PAM pathway, offering comprehensive inhibition and potential advantages over single-target inhibitors.

-• The VIKTORIA-1 trial demonstrated significant improvement in progression-free survival with gedatolisib plus fulvestrant and palbociclib compared to fulvestrant alone.
+• The VIKTORIA-1 trial demonstrated significant improvement in progression-free survival with gedatolisib plus fulvestrant and palbociclib compared with fulvestrant alone.

 SHOW MORE

-The FDA accepted and gave priority review to an NDA for gedatolisib in hormone receptor–positive, HER2-negative, PIK3CA wild-type advanced breast cancer.
+The FDA has given priority review to a new drug application for gedatolisib in hormone receptor–positive, HER2-negative, PIK3CA wild-type advanced breast cancer.

 The FDA has accepted and granted priority review to a new drug application (NDA) seeking the approval of gedatolisib (PF-05212384) for the treatment of patients with hormone receptor–positive, HER2-negative, PIK3CA wild-type advanced breast cancer.1

-“The FDA’s acceptance of our NDA for gedatolisib and the assignment of a PDUFA goal date is a pivotal milestone in our efforts to bring a much-needed new treatment option to patients with HR-positive/HER2-negative advanced breast cancer,” Brian Sullivan, chief executive officer and cofounder of Celcuity Inc, the developer of gedatolisib, stated in a news release.
-“We believe the robust clinical dataset underlying this submission demonstrates the practice changing potential of gedatolisib.”
+“The FDA’s acceptance of our NDA for gedatolisib and the assignment of a PDUFA goal date is a pivotal milestone in our efforts to bring a much-needed new treatment option to patients with HR-positive/HER2-negative advanced breast cancer,” Brian Sullivan, CEO and cofounder of Celcuity Inc, the developer of gedatolisib, stated in a news release.
+“We believe the robust clinical data set underlying this submission demonstrates the practice-changing potential of gedatolisib.”

 VIKTORIA-1 Trial: Key Takeaways